-IMPORTANT: Students must visit the Office of Graduate Studies and Research for program admission information/requirements.
+IMPORTANT: Students must visit the Office of Graduate Studies and Research for program admission information/requirements on graduate programs.

-The Office of Admissions receives, processes and forwards the application and any additional documentation to the Office of Graduate Studies and Research.
-The Office of Graduate Studies and Research coordinates the evaluation of the application by the college or department Graduate Admissions Committee and informs the applicant of the program admission decision.
+The Office of Graduate Studies and Research receives and processes the application and any additional documentation, and coordinates the evaluation of the application by the college or department Graduate Admissions Committee and informs the applicant of the program admission decision.

-To be admitted to the University as a Graduate or Post-Graduate Student, an applicant must submit the following information to the Office of Admissions: (For additional requirements see Graduate Admission Requirements under Student Services and in each College).
+To be admitted to the University as a Graduate or Post-Graduate Student, an applicant must submit the following information to the Office of Graduate Studies and Research: (For additional requirements see Graduate Admission Requirements under Student Services and in each College).

 Note: International students must also complete requirements listed under International Student Admission.

 Provisional admission may be granted to students who have not submitted all documents or test scores for admission and allowed to attend for one semester (i.e., enroll in up to 6 graduate semester credit hours and earn a 3.0 or better grade point average.)
 Provisional admission is not available for all degree programs and is not available for international students.
 Students should check with the chair of the department/division delivering the program to determine provisional admission availability.